Water Certificate of Compliance COC

 - If the installation does not meet the regulations and by-laws, we will formulate a report and quote you on any necessary repairs.

 - If you accept the quotation, we will arrange an appointment for the repairs to be done.

 - A DOSS Compliance plumbing repair team will efficiently undertake the repairs.

-- Once the repairs have been completed, we will issue your Water Compliance Certificate.
+- Once the repairs are completed, we will issue your compliance certificate.